Teaching & Learning Philosophy

 Dialogue is a second locus of activity recurring across my work as a teacher, grounding the courses I teach and the habits of interaction I value.
 Dialogue prioritizes the invitational, conversational construction of understanding, allyship/support, and knowledge with students and among them; activities of listening, sharing, and negotiating our emerging understandings are, therefore, foregrounded in the classes I teach.
 Furthermore, dialogue is a meaningful activity that invests the learning environment with the voices of its participants, thereby opening the course to a more democratic forming of priorities, interests, and shared pursuits.
 To extend dialogue beyond the classroom, I value conferencing with students, and I often reiterate not only the importance of such sessions for learning but also do so in an effort to sustain an open, flexible, and accessible role as the teacher of the class.

-Students in a section of ENGL121: Composition II: Researching the Public Experience, for instance, frequently shared ideas in small teams as they assembled and revised media-rich timelines designed to complicate commonplaces about hometown publics.
+Students in a section of ENGL2014: Food Writing (PDF), for instance, frequently shared ideas in small teams as they composed and revised pieces on multigenerational foodways (including interviews with elders), documentary accounts of everyday foods, and a local, shared meal, including the convivial, social dimensions of the experience.
 Conversation among and across small groups allowed students chances to invent and re-invent their projects.
 By talking and sharing, they received support and encouragement from me and from their peers.
 Project-focused dialogue proved generative as it opened up their provisional thinking for the projects and provided opportunities for connection, discovery, and reflection—abundant opportunities for recursive feedback of varying stakes.
 Dialogue, both in and out of class, with peers and with me, reinforced the importance of cooperative, horizontal learning and of the social, participatory phases of a project's development.

 A third essential activity in my teaching is writing.
 I am trained as a compositionist, as one who takes seriously the combination of discourses and materials for various purposes, including tacit and focal learning (i.e., noesis), making and creating (i.e., poesis), and the compelling, persuasive, and performative uses of language (i.e., rhetorics).
 For all of the courses I teach, writing is intrinsic—a productive, symbolic action that is deeply entangled with learning.
 Depending on the class, writing projects range from informal, spontaneous responses and explorations, to highly interconnected writing in digital platforms, from lists of questions or annotations of readings to more formal, polished, and sustained pieces of academic research.